dannyodeleon/Feral-Hog-Identification/README.md

 ## Overview

-Feral hogs are out of control
+Feral hogs are out of control.
+In recent decades, feral pig numbers have grown to unmanagable level, particularly in Texas.
+They are considered to be the most destructive invasive species
 Object detection is a computer vision technique used to locate and identify one or more objects in an image or video.
 Various types of object detection algorithms exist today.
 The top-preforming algorithms employ CNNs and Deep Neural Network architecture.
 Put a picture here of the models.

 These models can 2 broken up in 2 broad categories: